daattali/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 ## Installation notes

 In all the sections below,
-if you are presented with the choice to download either a 64-bit or a 32-bit version of the application **always** choose the 64-bit version.
+if you are presented with the choice to download either a 64-bit (also called x64) or a 32-bit (also called x86) version of the application **always** choose the 64-bit version.

 ## Google Chrome browser